liudonghua123/elpa/README.md

 [Autocrypt][autocrypt] is cryptography protocol, for distributing and automatically encrypting emails.
-This package generically implements the protocol, for various Emacs MUAs.
+This package generically implements the protocol, for various Emacs MUAs (Mail User Agent).

 Currently, it supports: